Site performance is an integral part of any website's success, which also holds for SEO.

 - YSlow – Developed by Yahoo, YSlow provides a detailed report on site performance, with recommendations to increase its speed and performance.

-- Pingdom - This one is a great tool that shows general performance grades and is very simple to use.
+- Pingdom - This one is a great tool that shows general performance grades and is very simple.

-- Web Page Test - This is by far the most comprehensive tool to test your website's performance.
+- Web Page Test - This is the most comprehensive tool to test your website's performance.

 These tools offer webmasters a way of calculating the speed of their websites and identifying areas that need improvement.